 German was commissioned to make a limited number of twenty real Coco guitars which were all sold before their construction.

-Armand Arnazzi has been working with German since 2000.
-Trained in classical and flamenco guitar he is considered by German as his right hand at the shop.
-Aside from being in charge of sales, pricing, and logistics, he is also integral to new guitar design and development as well as public relations and marketing.
+Armand Arnazzi is the Managing Director for German Vazquez Rubio Guitars and has been working with German since 2000.
+Trained in classical and flamenco guitar and having a nose for business he is considered in invaluable asset by German.
+Aside from being in charge of sales, pricing, and logistics, he is also integral to new guitar design and development as well as the hiring of personnel, public relations, and marketing.
 Armand studied classical guitar at SDSU under Brian Kilmer and Fred Bennedetti and was also a student of Flamenco guitarist Paco Arroyo.

 Armand continues to perform and record professionally on a regular basis.

 ANTHONY VAZQUEZ ALVAREZ